weiping-bj/Data-Transfer-Cost-on-AWS/Compute/EC2/EC2-EN.md

 ## 1. EC2 <--> Internet

 The **Internet** refferred to in this page means a network consisting of public IPs that are not part of AWS.
-When EC2 communicates with the Internet, the costs are as shown in the following diagram.
+When EC2 communicates with the Internet, the costs are as shown in the following figure.

 ![EC2-Internet](png/01.ec2-inernet.png "EC2<-->Internet")